Tadpole Lane and district County Council Charity Band

 Lloyd Watkins known as Wocko was from the Beatnik era and he filmed The Tadpoles at his studio near the church in Hockley.
 “An old room we set up and we played and he filmed it”.
 This film is no longer in existence.

-Later in 1969 they all left school and the group disbanded.
+Later in 1969 they all left school and by 1970 the group had disbanded.

 Pete Wagstaff